-During the Reagan administration, White House involvement in lower court nominations increased.
 By the Clinton years, such involvement had become routine, although the Justice Department continued to participate in the process.
-Members of the Clinton Counsel's Office were invited to the personal interviews with prospective lower federal court nominees, which were conducted by senior officials in the DOJ's Office of Policy Development.
+Members of the Clinton Counsel's Office were invited to the personal interviews with prospective lower federal court nominees, which were conducted by senior officials in the DOJ's Office of Legal Policy.
 Counsel staff also contacted senators about possible nominees, working with senior members and staffers of the Senate Judiciary Committee.
+Clinton Counsel Nussbaum confirmed that:

 The judicial selection process is centered in the White House office.
 A lot of other White House Counsel's Offices did not have the breadth and authority we had (maybe because of Foster and his access to the First Lady).
 We had special responsibility for Court of Appeals and Supreme Court appointments.
-(Nussbaum interview, p.
-5)
+(Nussbaum interview)